lyteword/chspurgeon-tod/volume-7/psalm-125.md

 d) That the consolations of the righteous may abound.
 2Co 1:5.

 2\.
-The Permanency denied: "The rod...shall *not rest* ", etc. Illustrate by history of Job, Joseph, David, Daniel, Christ, martyrs, etc.
+The Permanency denied: "The rod&mdash;shall *not rest* ", etc. Illustrate by history of Job, Joseph, David, Daniel, Christ, martyrs, etc.

 3\.
 The Probity tried and preserved: "Lest the righteous put forth", etc., by rebelling, sinful compromise, etc.